Food CGMP Modernization — A Focus on Food Safety

 - Supplier control program for ingredients and labels

 The working group believes that food processors must maintain a copy of the allergen control plan at the processing facility and update the plan as necessary whenever required by changes in ingredients, products, processes or labeling.
 The working group appreciates the need to keep this regulatory requirement flexible so that manufacturers can adapt control practices to their unique requirements.
-The working group recommends that agency request comments and suggestions on the scope of this requirement and ways that it might be implemented in the least burdensome manner, especially for small processors. back to the top
+The working group recommends that agency request comments and suggestions on the scope of this requirement and ways that it might be implemented in the least burdensome manner, especially for small processors.

 The working group agrees with the many commenters who noted the importance of environmental monitoring programs, especially in those processing plants that produce ready-to-eat foods that support the growth of Listeria monocytogenes.
 The working group believes that 21 CFR Part 110 should be modified to require a written environmental pathogen control program for food processors that produce ready-to-eat foods that support the growth of Listeria monocytogenes.
 The purpose of the environmental control program is to evaluate the effectiveness of sanitation practices, detect potential microbial harborage sites, and guide corrective actions.
 This control program must be commensurate with the risks presented by the processing and packaging environment and must include microbiological monitoring of the production and packaging environment as appropriate.
-The working group believes that processors must maintain appropriate records as necessary to judge the effectiveness of the program, to identify the root cause of sanitation failures, and to document corrective actions. back to the top
+The working group believes that processors must maintain appropriate records as necessary to judge the effectiveness of the program, to identify the root cause of sanitation failures, and to document corrective actions.

 Written sanitation procedures are an important means of training sanitation workers and for ensuring the continuing effectiveness of plant sanitation operations.
 The working group believes that 21 CFR Part 110 should be modified to require that food processors develop and maintain written cleaning and sanitation procedures that define the scope, cleaning or sanitation objective, management responsibility, monitoring, corrective action, and record keeping associated with the cleaning or sanitation procedure.
 At a minimum, cleaning and sanitation procedures must be developed for all food contact equipment and food contact surfaces.

 Several commenters were concerned about the terminology used to refer to written sanitation procedures.
 These commenters noted that the term "Sanitation Standard Operating Procedure (SSOP)" has become associated with HACCP and they were concerned that the use of this term would confuse GMP programs with HACCP programs.
 The working group is aware that many food processors have voluntarily implemented HACCP plans and SSOPs.
 The working group does not believe that it is necessary to have separate terminology for CGMP and HACCP programs.
 In fact, the phrase "sanitation standard operating procedure" was in common use before it was incorporated into HACCP regulations for establishments regulated by the U.S. Department of Agriculture's Food Safety Inspection Service.
 If processors already have SSOPs that would satisfy a new requirement in 21 CFR Part 110 for written sanitation procedures, the working group sees no reason why these processors could not continue to refer to these procedures as SSOPs.
 Furthermore, the HACCP requirements for SSOPs are no different from the GMP requirements for the written sanitation procedures proposed here.
 In recognition of the dual use of SSOPs, one commenter suggested that the requirement for SSOPs be removed from HACCP requirements and made a CGMP requirement.
-The working group recommends that the agency request further comments and suggestions on the appropriate application of SSOPs/written sanitation procedures and their relationship to HACCP and CGMP programs. back to the top
+The working group recommends that the agency request further comments and suggestions on the appropriate application of SSOPs/written sanitation procedures and their relationship to HACCP and CGMP programs.

 21 CFR Part 110.19(a) excludes "establishments engaged solely in the harvesting, storage, or distribution of one or more 'raw agricultural commodities,' as defined in section 201(r) of the Food, Drug and Cosmetic Act, which are ordinarily cleaned, prepared, treated, or otherwise processed before being marketed to the consuming public" from compliance with the regulations in Part 110.
 Part 110.19(b) states "FDA, however, will issue special regulations if it is necessary to cover these excluded operations."